The "READ FIRST" Section

 First Time Ultra Runners and Hikers :

-For you hikers if you think you can walk it and finish in the time allowed you can't.
+For you hikers if you think you can walk it and finish the 50k in the time allowed you can't.
 It's been tried on numerous occasions and everyone has failed.
-Besides this is a run, not a hike.
-If your dressed like some hiker in the Swiss alps then be prepared for some humiliation from the trail runner police.
+Besides, this is a run, not a hike.
+If you dress like some hiker in the Swiss alps for the 50k then be prepared for ample heckling and humiliation from the trail runner police.
 Once again... the Half Cat is perfect for you.
 The Half Cat is perfect introduction to an Ultra Race or for those that struggle with cut offs.
 Trekking poles... are not our favorite and would prefer if you left them at home.
 However... they will be tolerated if you are unable to run a rocky trail because you are prone to falling or you have legitimate balance issues.

 There are three aid stations along the course making a total of 6 aid opportunities during the race, not including the start/finish area.
 The stations are fully stocked and supplies will consist of water, soda, sport drink, cookies, pretzels, Pringles, candy, bananas, Succeed!
 Caps (1 Gram Buffer/Electrolyte Nutritional Supplement) and many other assorted goodies.
 Pharmaceutical needs are the responsibility of the runner.

-What You Don't Get:
+What You Don't Get

 - No engineer ribbons to mark the course (we don't want to have to set it up and take it down)